Created by Alan Sharp

 (Jorvic Press, 2019)

 More than you ever knew you wanted to know about Arthur Penn’s classic 1970s noir.
-Considered by some to be one of the all-time great P.I. films, this in-depth look is at the film is full of insider dirt, interviews, critical analysis, and more, including the diverging visions of the film between Scottish scriptwriter Alan Sharp and American director Penn, neither of whom was happy with the final product.
+Considered by some (including me) to be one of the all-time great P.I. films, this in-depth look is at the film is full of insider dirt, interviews, critical analysis, and more, including the diverging visions of the film between Scottish scriptwriter Alan Sharp and American director Penn, neither of whom was happy with the final product.
 They were both wrong.

 FURTHER INVESTIGATION